emmajanedrews/base-template/_posts/2018-01-29-our-15th-limbird-agent-bonus-party.md

 tags:
   - Real Estate
 excerpt: >-
-  We recently celebrated our 15th Limbird Agent Bonus Party!
+  We recently celebrated the 15th Limbird Agent Bonus Party!
 When you list your home with us and choose to use our LAB program, it gives your home a boost to Realtors in our area, helping us to get your home sold FAST and for the most money.
 This party marked $150,000 in bonuses that we've given to local agents!